MagnusThome/BMW-M2-DCT-Gear-indicator/README.md

 GPIO5     CS
 GPIO23    SI
-GPIO19    SO      (preferably don't connect GPIO19 and SO directly together but via a 1KOhm resistor)
+GPIO19    SO      (don't connect GPIO19 and SO directly together but via a 1 KOhm resistor)
 GPIO18    SCK
 GPIO26    INT
 5V        VCC